Scruffy21/Pixel-Art-Maker/README.md

 A project to allow users to draw pixel art on a grid.
 Made during Google Developer Challenge Scholarship 2017/2018.

-Supports desktop, but touch devices only with a limited functionality. (no painting by dragging on touch devices).
+Supports desktop, but touch devices only with a limited functionality.
 Also not made responsive for different screen sizes.